 Set GitHub App name to “my-org-zuul”

-Set Setup URL to your setup documentation, when users install the application they are redirected to this url
+Set Setup URL to your setup documentation, when user install the application they are redirected to this url

 Set Webhook URL to

 Create a Webhook secret